Diversity of self-propulsion speeds reduces motility-induced clustering in confined active matter: Theory

 \subsection{Swapping}

-Particle swapping is taken into account by adding appropriate terms to the monodisperse effective tumbling rate, whose definition can be also given via $\alpha_\text{eff} = \alpha \langle v\rangle /v_\text{eff}$ using eqn \eqref{generalspeedresult}.
+Particle swapping is taken into account by adding appropriate terms to the monodisperse effective tumbling rate $\alpha_\text{eff}$.
 This is because particle swapping enables an additional mechanism for cluster-border evaporation, other than tumbling.
 For simplicity, we consider only the $50$-$50\%$ binary mixture as other cases are analogous.
 A satisfactory approximation for head-to-head crossing effects is to consider $\alpha_{\rm eff}\to\alpha_{\rm eff}+\kappa_{\rm HC} p_s$, where $\kappa_{\rm HC}$ is a parameter proportional to the fraction of pairs susceptible to head-to-head crossing.
 In principle, it depends on $p_s$, too.
 But, to first order in $p_{\rm s}$, it can be considered a constant.
 Because head-to-head crossing rates are proportional to the relative speed between the particle types, there should be a corresponding dependence on $\delta$, but in the $50$-$50\%$ binary mixture this cancels out because the average of $v_i+v_j$ across particle types is independent of $\delta$.
 By fitting data without overtaking for several values of $\delta$ and $p_s$, we find $\kappa_{\rm HC}\approx0.56$.

 Proceeding similarly for the case with both head-to-head crossing and overtaking mechanisms, we use